haxzie-xx/stackby/README.md

 ```
 ### Usage

 StackBy is a handy CLI tool to make your life easier to clean up your folder with random files.
-Stack by can create separate subdirectories for files based on their extension, type or created date.
+StackBy can create separate subdirectories for files based on their extension, type or created date.

 #### Stack files by their extension
 CD into the directory to clean up.